SidOfc/treevial/README.md

 ## Core functionality

+- It has 2 mappings for navigating up and down the tree
+  - <kbd>-</kbd>: may be preceded by a count of how many directories to move up
+  - <kbd>=</kbd>: move into directory, may be preceded by count on folded paths to move into Nth directory from left
-- it has 2 mappings to handle directory expanding / collapsing
+- It has 2 mappings to handle directory expanding / collapsing
   - <kbd>enter</kbd>: toggle directory open / closed or if file, open it in a buffer
   - <kbd>shift</kbd>+<kbd>enter</kbd>: same as enter except when closing, closes all nested child directories (**nvim only by default**)
-- it has 3 mappings for performing actions:
+- It has 3 mappings for performing actions:
   - <kbd>m</kbd>: Move below cursor or selection
   - <kbd>d</kbd>: Delete below cursor or selection
   - <kbd>c</kbd>: Create below cursor or directory